John McBride, Network Director - The WLUJ Family of Stations (Springfield, IL) and Good News Radio (Carthage, IL)

 Missions are another passion of Liz's.
 As home Team Coordinator for her friend Dr. Ruth Mayforth; missionary to Kenya and having served on a short term mission to Haiti herself, Liz has a heart of compassion for those whom God calls "The least of these."

 Liz raised 2 great kids (with God's grace) as a single mom and now enjoys her first grandchild whom Liz claims is the cutest baby in the world.
 Liz's phone number is 217-725-8993.
-Click here to email Liz.
+Liz's email address is firstname.lastname@example.org.